-As of March 31, 2023, there was \$15.8 million in total unrecognized compensation expense relating to the 2019 Plan to be recognized over a weighted average period of 3.06 years.
+As of September 30, 2023, there was \$12.7 million in total unrecognized compensation expense relating to the 2019 Plan to be recognized over a weighted average period of 2.90 years.

-Summary of Equity Incentive Plans Assumed from Vital Therapies, Inc.
+Summary of Equity Incentive Plans Assumed from Vital

-On April 12, 2019, we assumed the equity incentive plans of Vital Therapies, Inc. ("Vital") following an exchange transaction (the "Transaction") with Immunic AG.
-In the Transaction, holders of ordinary shares of Immunic AG exchanged all of their shares for shares of our common stock, resulting in Immunic AG becoming our wholly owned subsidiary.
-Following the Transaction, we changed our name to Immunic, Inc. Upon completion of the Transaction with Vital on April 12, 2019, Vital's 2012 Stock Option Plan (the "2012 Plan"), Vital's 2014 Equity Incentive Plan (the "2014 Plan") and Vital's 2017 Inducement Equity Incentive Plan (the "Inducement Plan"), were assumed by the Company.
+Upon completion of the Transaction with Vital Therapies ("Vital") on April 12, 2019, Vital's 2012 Stock Option Plan (the "2012 Plan"), Vital's 2014 Equity Incentive Plan (the "2014 Plan") and Vital's 2017 Inducement Equity Incentive Plan (the "Inducement Plan"), were assumed by the Company.
 All awards granted under these plans have either been forfeited or expired.

-There remain 43,311 shares available for grant under the 2014 Plan as of March 31, 2023.
+There remain 43,311 shares available for grant under the 2014 Plan as of September 30, 2023.

-In September 2017, Vital's board of directors approved the Inducement Plan, which was amended and restated in November 2017.
+On September 2017, Vital's board of directors approved the Inducement Plan, which was amended and restated in November 2017.
 Under the Inducement Plan 46,250 shares of Vital's common stock were reserved to be used exclusively for non-qualified grants to individuals who were not previously employees or directors as an inducement material to a grantee's entry into employment within the meaning of Rule 5635(c)(4) of the Nasdaq Listing Rules.

-No expense was recorded for the plans assumed from Vital during the three months ended March 31, 2023 and 2022, respectively.
+No expense was recorded for the plans assumed from Vital during the three and nine months ended September 30, 2023 and 2022, respectively.